OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 module and are passed as inputs to AeroDyn by the driver code.)
-The fluid and structural motions are provided at each coupling time step and then AeroDyn computes the aerodynamic loads on the blade and tower nodes and returns them back to FAST as part of the aero-elastic calculation.
+The fluid and structural motions are provided at each coupling time step and then AeroDyn computes the aerodynamic loads on the blade and tower nodes and returns them back to OpenFAST as part of the aero-elastic calculation.
 In standalone mode, the inputs to AeroDyn are prescribed by a simple driver code, without aero-elastic coupling.